H4RP3RK/milestone3_rcn/README.md

 </div>

 The Royal College of Nursing (RCN) is a professional body and trade union for nursing staff in the UK.
 It is a membership organisation that provides advice and support on workplace and professional nursing issues.
 The RCN Member Query Database is a website/app created with the primary goal of improving communication and transparency between RCN staff and RCN members.

-The website/app features...
+It is intended to be used by both RCN members and RCN staff.

+The website/app has a number of features, some of which are only accessible to particular user groups.
+For all users, there is a login and registration page, a home page with details of the user's account details and the ability to edit these account details.
+RCN members are also able to ask a question using an online form and access details of the questions they have asked, including the RCN staff leading on the question response.
+The member can add additional contacts onto the question, if they would like to add follow up questions/comments.
+RCN staff can also add contacts onto questions members have created.
+RCN staff have additional accessability to see all questions asked by any member, assign the question to themselves or other staff and close the question.
+They are also able to see a list of all RCN members, their account details and questions they have asked.

 The client requested this website to address issues with current methods of communication with its members.
 Up until now, RCN members have mainly used phone or email to contact the RCN.
 RCN staff would then respond by phone, email or, in some cases, a face-to-face meeting would be arranged.